diceid/sample-verifier-webapp/README.md

 2. Donwload sample verifier application and make the following changes:
    - Sample-verifier-webapp/src/vc_services/VC_AuthService.js
       - Constants.clientRoot -> should point to the URL where sample verifier application is hosted.
 This URL should be accessible from Verifier controller
       - userManager.settings.metadata.authorization_endpoint -> change pres_req_conf_id to the presentation request id you have created.
-If you haven’t created any new id, then the default id wipro-access can be used.
+If you haven’t created any new id, then the default id demo-access can be used.
 3. Install and build the application with the following commands:
  - npm install <br>
  - npm run build <br>